ankpat/ankpat.github.io/_posts/2019-02-20-stack-overflow.md

     {% endfor %}
   </ul>
 {% endfor %}
 ---
+{% endcomment %}

 A Stack Buffer Overflow is a surprisingly simple, yet common class class of software vulnerability - just look at the results for [Stack Buffer Overflow](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=stack+buffer+overflow) in the CVE database.
 A stack buffer overflow comes down to forcing a program to write more data to a memory location than it had expected to write.

+A program needs to allocate space for any information it needs to store.
+This allocated space has a fixed size, kind of like how drinking glasses each have their own amount of liquid they can hold.
+A stack buffer overflow can be thought of as what happens when you try to pour a large coffee into a shot glass.
+Sure you'll fill the glass, but the overflow will cause quite the mess!

 A stack buffer overflow can be turned into an exploit if the act of writing more data than the program expected results in a change to the program's normal behavior.